amir-arad/muaddib/docs/dev-editor-mvp.md

 # Sub MVP possible products to release

 ## stylable style editor
+allows the studio and UX to manage component styles
  - does not handle adding components
+ - does not handle hosting/deploying
+ - does not run node-code-scopes
+ - no code editor
+ - no meta-file creation and editing

  ## local editor